Suzuki Vitara review – a good to drive, but outdated small SUV

 - Artificial-feeling steering

-Verdict - Is the Suzuki Vitara a good car?
+Verdict – is the Suzuki Vitara a good car?

 The Suzuki Vitara name has been around for a long time and the car itself has become known over that time for being a reliable and rugged small SUV.
 Older versions were very capable off-roaders, and while the current model isn’t bad in the mud, it’s much more focused on being good to drive on-road.
+It’s getting on a bit now, though, and 10 years on from its launch it’s showing its age.

 Suzuki Vitara models, specs and alternatives

-In 2022 a new full-hybrid was added to the range alongside the existing mild-hybrid petrol.
+In 2022 a new full hybrid was added to the range alongside the existing mild-hybrid petrol.
 The difference between them is that the full-hybrid model has a large motor and battery able to drive the wheels, while the mild-hybrid version simply has a tiny motor attached to a normal petrol engine that boosts efficiency – you don’t notice it when driving.

 The interior is perhaps the Vitara’s weakest area, as it uses quite a lot of hard plastics that mean it feels a little cheap and downmarket.
-However, it's well-built and should last a long time if treated well, plus it has a five-star safety rating, so true to Suzuki’s reputation it is a well-engineered little car.
+However, it's well built and should last a long time if treated well, plus it has a five-star safety rating, so true to Suzuki’s reputation it is a well-engineered little car.

-Petrol and diesel engines were available in the Vitara previously, but now there are petrol and hybrid models only, with no diesel in sight.
+Petrol and diesel engines were available in the Vitara previously, but now there are petrol and full hybrid models only, with no diesel in sight.
 The 1.4-litre ‘BoosterJet’ petrol is the base model and uses mild-hybrid technology, is available with four-wheel drive (Suzuki calls this ALLGRIP) and uses a six-speed manual gearbox.

 The other engine option is the full-hybrid Vitara that uses a 1.5-litre petrol engine along with a 33bhp electric motor and a 0.84kWh battery for a total output of 113bhp.
 This version uses a six-speed automatic gearbox, and can return up to 54.3mpg while emitting 119g/km of CO2.